Configuration Guide

 By default, Envoy proxy is enabled and configured to provide per-request load balancing between Triton inference servers.

-Once the SuperSONIC server is installed, you need an URL to which clients can connect and send inference requests.
+Once the SuperSONIC chart is installed, you need an address by which clients can connect to the Envoy proxy and send inference requests.

 There are two options:

-• Ingress: Use an Ingress to expose the Envoy proxy to the outside world.
-You can configure the Ingress resource via the ingress parameters in the values file:
+• Ingress (recommended): Use an Ingress to expose the Envoy proxy to the outside world.
+You can configure the Ingress resource via the envoy.ingress parameters in the values file:

 ingress: